 The Merge Join Transformation in SSIS performs SQL Joins such as Inner, Left Outer, Full Outer, and Right Outer (indirectly achieved by Swapping the tables) in Integration Services.
-The SSIS Merge Join Transformation is very useful for loading data into the Dimension tables in Data Warehouse.
+The SSIS Merge Join Transformation is very useful for loading data into the Dimension tables in the Data Warehouse.

 Merge Join Transformation in SSIS Example